waltervogelmann/github_pages_template/about.md

 - **Tools**: Jupyter Notebooks, Git/GitHub

 ### Areas of Interest
-- [I am very interested in Sports Analytics, as well as general industry applications of data analysis.]
+- I am very interested in Sports Analytics, as well as general industry applications of data analysis.
-- [I would love to get more experience in business analytics, statistical research, and even the teaching of statistics.]
+- I would love to get more experience in business analytics, statistical research, and even the teaching of statistics.

 ## Goals

-Describe what you hope to achieve through your data science journey:
+What I hope to achieve through my data science journey:

 - Hoping to obtain a Masters of Statistics, followed by industry work
-- Goal of eventually linking my passion for sports with data analysis
+- I want to eventually link my passion for sports with data analysis in a professional setting

 ## Contact